teateatea/heartbreaker/Character Classes/Fighter Disciplines.md

 *If you're overwhelmed, remember that you're generally limited to 3-4 Disciplines at first level: All the Disciplines from your Culture, plus one from your Ancestry.
 For example, a Fighter with Maroian culture and Torian ancestry chooses from House Champion, Swordwife, and Bravo, plus the Torian Village Hero.*

-*Training Disciplines at later levels generally requires the appropriate mentor, usually related to the relevant nations.
+*Training Disciplines at later levels generally requires the appropriate mentor, usually found in the relevant nations.
 You'll need a Caspian to teach you Blue Blade skills, etc.*

 ---
 ##### Fighter Disciplines